 Your call and any personal information your provide will be treated in confidence.

 Your Blue Badge is valid for up to three years.
 However, it remains the property of your local authority and must be returned if:

 - The badge holder dies (please quote the date of death and your relationship to the person when returning the badge).

 - You have received a replacement badge because your original was lost or stolen and you later find it.

-- You no longer qualify for the badge because your disability improves.
+- You no longer qualify for the badge because your condition improves.